clement-casse/playground/webservice-go/README.md

 This projects makes an attempt to match the [Standard Go Project Layout][1].
 It also replicates structures that I found rather elegant (_for Go code ..._) in other Open-Source Go projects like the:

-    - [Functional Options frome Dave Cheney][2] extensively used in [https://github.com/open-telemetry/opentelemetry-go] where I first discovered it.
+- [Functional Options frome Dave Cheney][2] extensively used in [open-telemetry/opentelemetry-go](https://github.com/open-telemetry/opentelemetry-go) where I first discovered it.
-    - In [Handling errors in Go we apps][3], author propose an interesting approach to decouple the error handling from the logic of the http handlers without any additional library.
+- In [Handling errors in Go we apps][3], the author proposes a clean approach to decouple the error handling from the logic of the http handlers without any additional library.

 ## References